Knife River Indian Villages National Historic Site: Village

-Sakakawea (Sacagawea) lived in one of the villages of the Knife River.
-The presence of Sakakawea and her son on the Lewis and Clark Expedition was extremely crucial to the safety of the party and the success of their mission.
+Sakakawea (Sacagawea) was a Shoshone captive who lived in one of the villages of the Knife River.
+The presence of Sakakawea and her son on the Lewis and Clark Expedition was extremely crucial to the safety and guidance of the party and the success of their mission.
 In addition to her ability to translate for them, tribes who encountered the party believed that the presence of the young woman and child indicated they were not a threat.
 This is due to the fact that war parties did not allow women and children to accompany them.

 The Knife River Villages served as an important major central trading and agricultural area.
 The Native Americans served as middlemen in a trading network that stretched from Minnesota, to the Great Plains and Gulf Coast, and the Northwest Pacific Coast.
-Their trading business largely consisted of furs, guns, and metals such as copper, but the Hidatsa and Mandan also traded corn and other agricultural products.
+Their trading largely consisted of furs, guns, and metals such as copper, but the Hidatsa and Mandan also traded corn and other agricultural products.
+They raised corn, beans and squash as well as sunflowers in their extensive gardens which were managed by the women.

 Smallpox epidemic

 The Knife River villages thrived until 1837 when a series of smallpox outbreaks nearly wiped out the population; they suffered a 50% loss in population.
 Gradually survivors of the Mandan, Hidatsa, and Arikara villages migrated north and developed the village of Like-a-Fishhook.

-The smallpox outbreaks from 1837–1840 had a 90% death rate among the Mandan.
+The smallpox outbreaks from 1837 to 1840 had a 90% death rate among the Mandan.
 The two Mandan villages that had been in contact with Lewis and Clark suffered the horrific effects of the virus.
-The smallpox outbreak lasted from 1837–1838 and, out of 1,600 Mandan villagers, 31 survived.
+The smallpox outbreak lasted from 1837 to 1838 and, out of 1,600 Mandan villagers, 31 survived.
 The smallpox epidemic was largely spread through the trading business.
 Despite warnings of outbreaks, Native Americans still visited trading posts and became exposed to the virus.
 Once the infected Mandan villages were empty, neighboring peoples raided the village for goods but suffered after carrying back the virus via blankets, horses, and household tools.